limbernie/freed/README.md

 To send an email alert to a recipient, you need to sign up for a SMTP service.

-Gmail SMTP service is recommended because the `gmail.com` domain would pass SPF, DKIM and DMARC checks to deliver the email alert to a recipient (or yourself for testing).
+Gmail SMTP service is recommended because the `gmail.com` domain would pass SPF, DKIM and DMARC checks to deliver the email alert to a recipient (or `your.gmail.account@gmail.com` by default).
 The step-by-step instructions to set up Gmail SMTP service is beyond the scope of this README.

 ## Example